storageos/storageos.github.io/_docs/install/iso.md

 ## Installing StorageOS and Ubuntu Server from ISO Media

-You are now ready to boot each of your VMs and install StorageOS into Ubuntu Server
+You are now ready to boot each of your VMs and install StorageOS.

 ### Starting up your VMS
 Follow the steps below for each VM to install StorageOS with Ubuntu Server.
-The first VM will be the designated as the master node so ensure this VM completes first before completing the remaining member nodes.
+The first VM will be the designated as the master node, so ensure this VM completes first before completing the remaining member nodes.

+Note that the master node is not 'special'; it is simply a convenience during installation.
+Once the install is complete and the
+Consul cluster is started, all server nodes are equivalent.

 These instructions direct you to select the options that work best with the beta release of StorageOS.